Your own past

 Generate a therapist summary — every logged meal, distress arc, and reappraisal — ready to share before a session.

-The science
+The approach

 Built on what